MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/low-bandwidth-mode.md

     ![Side-by-side screenshots of Dynamics 365 Remote Assist on mobile and Microsoft Teams, showing the tooltip on mobile that prompts the technician to share a snapshot.](./media/low-bandwidth-3.jpg "Tool Tip")

-5. After sharing a snapshot, the technician can save it to the mobile device's photo gallery or call chat, or can discard it.
+5. After sharing a snapshot, the technician can save it to the the photo gallery or call chat, or can discard it.

     ![Side-by-side screenshots of Dynamics 365 Remote Assist on mobile and Microsoft Teams, showing the snapshot on both screens.](./media/03.19-call-save-snapshot-dialog-selected.png "Expert-side Snapshot")